Hydrogen-powered ship: History

 In February 2020 it was announced that the software tycoon Bill Gates had commissioned the world's first hydrogen-powered superyacht, in a £500m signal of his belief that investment in new clean technology is the best way to cut carbon emissions.
 Later, the yacht manufacturers refuted this news and claimed that they have no business relationship with Gates.

 The custom build was said to be based on blueprints for a 112-metre design "Aqua" publicised in 2019 at the Monaco Yacht Show by the Dutch marine architects Sinot.

-The car ferry MF Hydra is under construction in Norway.
-It uses liquid hydrogen, two 200 kW fuel cells, a 1.36 MWh battery, and two 440 kW diesel generators.
-The hydrogen tanks and the fuel cell are located on top of the ferry.
+In 2023, Norwegian shipping company Norled launched the MF Hydra, the world's first liquid hydrogen-powered ferry.
+The 80-car ferry MF Hydra sails in Norway, using 4 tonnes of liquid hydrogen, two 200 kW fuel cells, a 1.36—1.5 MWh battery, and two 440 kW diesel generators.
+The 80 cubic metre hydrogen tanks and the fuel cell are located on top of the ferry.
 The hydrogen is trucked from Leipzig in Germany.
+It sailed as a diesel-hybrid from 2022, and as a hydrogen-hybrid from early 2023.

 A wind turbine service vessel bunkered hydrogen in Netherlands in 2022.

+In November 2022, Approval in Principle (AiP) was granted by Nippon Kaiji Kyokai (ClassNK) for Kawasaki Heavy Industries's dual fuel generator engine using hydrogen gas as fuel, which will be installed on a 160,000 m3 liquefied hydrogen carrier developed by Kawasaki.
+Kawasaki intends to conduct a demonstration test of this engine after installing it on a large-scale liquefied hydrogen carrier which is planned to be commercialized in the mid-2020s.

+In 2023, a 500 kW hydrogen ship sailed in China.